People who have Medicare can also receive Medicaid, if they meet their state’s eligibility criteria.

 Medicaid is no longer the primary payer of prescription drugs for people who are enrolled in Medicare.
 People who have both Medicaid and Medicare will receive help paying for their prescriptions through Medicare Part D. In certain states, Medicaid may cover certain drugs that Medicare does not.
 In addition, people who are enrolled in both Medicaid and Medicare will automatically qualify for the Medicare Part D Low Income Subsidy (LIS/Extra Help).

 Medicare Savings Programs (MSPs) are Medicaid-administered programs for people on Medicare who have limited income and resources.
 These programs help those qualified to afford Medicare.
 There are four different Medicare Savings Programs, each with different income and resource eligibility limits.
-These are the limits for 2021:
+These are the Medicare Savings Programs eligibility limits for 2022:

 Note: The limits above are federal guidelines.
 Some states may choose to increase these federal guideline amounts or eliminate the resource test all together.
 Refer to your state eligibility rules.